Probing the limits of variational quantum algorithms for nonlinear ground states on real quantum hardware: The effects of noise: Benchmarking Simulations and Quantum Hardware Implementations

-Figs. \ref{Fig:HEA_Noiseless}(b-f) presents the results of noiseless simulations of the VQCFD algorithm.
+Figs. \ref{Fig:HEA_Noiseless}(b-f) presents the results of noiseless simulations.
 We examine systems comprising $n = 2$ ($n' = 7$), $n = 3$ ($n' = 10$), and $n = 4$ ($n' = 13$) qubits, depicted by blue, purple, and cyan colors, respectively.
-Circular markers within these figures indicate the best result among $R = 20$ executions of the VQCFD algorithm.
-Additionally, brown, pink, and grey colored regions around the circular markers in Figs. \ref{Fig:HEA_Noiseless}(b - d) highlight the range of one standard deviation from the $\langle\langle{E}\rangle\rangle_{\rm Direct}$ values (not shown on the plot).
+Circular markers within these figures indicate the best result among $R = 20$ realizations of the variational algorithm.
+Additionally, brown, pink, and grey colored regions around the circular markers in Figs. \ref{Fig:HEA_Noiseless}(b - d) highlight the range of average standard deviation $\sigma$ from the $\langle\langle{E}\rangle\rangle_{\rm Direct}$ values.
+To avoid clutter, $\langle\langle{E}\rangle\rangle_{\rm Direct}$ values are omitted from Figs. \ref{Fig:HEA_Noiseless}(b - d).

-First, considering a relatively weak nonlinearity strength, $g = 10$, circular markers in Fig. \ref{Fig:HEA_Noiseless}(b) demonstrate that the VQCFD algorithm converges toward the minimum energy, with the energy difference between the variational energy and the ground state energy approaching zero.
-Second, for intermediate ($g = 500$) and strong ($g = 5000$) nonlinearity strengths, circular markers in Fig. \ref{Fig:HEA_Noiseless}(c) and \ref{Fig:HEA_Noiseless}(d) depict that the VQCFD algorithm converges to the minimum energy.
-The infidelity ($F' = 1 - F$) between the trial state and the ground state, indicated by circular markers in Figs. \ref{Fig:HEA_Noiseless}(e) and \ref{Fig:HEA_Noiseless}(f) for $g = 500$ and $g = 5000$, respectively, highlights that in scenarios of intermediate and strong nonlinearity strengths, the VQCFD algorithm leads to a final trial state with the fidelity exceeding $98\%$.
-This fidelity may substantially improve by initiating the VQCFD algorithm with an educated guess that possesses a considerable overlap with the ground state.
+A comprehensive analysis of the infidelity of trial state probabilities as a function of the number of layers in the real-amplitude ansatz is outlined in Appendix \ref{App_Sec:Layers}.
+Below, we focus only on a fixed number of layers to illustrate the performance of the variational algorithm.
+First, considering a relatively weak nonlinearity strength of $g = 10$, the circular markers in Fig. \ref{Fig:HEA_Noiseless}(b) demonstrate the convergence toward the minimum energy, with the energy difference between the variational energy and the ground state energy approaching zero.
+Second, for intermediate ($g = 500$) and strong ($g = 5000$) nonlinearity strengths, the circular markers in Fig. \ref{Fig:HEA_Noiseless}(c) and \ref{Fig:HEA_Noiseless}(d) depict the convergence to the minimum energy.
+The infidelity between the ground and trial state probabilities, indicated by circular markers in Figs. \ref{Fig:HEA_Noiseless}(e) and \ref{Fig:HEA_Noiseless}(f) for intermediate and strong nonlinearity strengths, respectively, highlights fidelity exceeding $98\%$ upon convergence.
+This fidelity may substantially improve by initiating the variational algorithm with an educated guess that possesses a considerable overlap with the ground state.
 These results highlight that the real-amplitude ansatz efficiently approximates the ground state of the NLSE across different regimes characterized by varying strengths of nonlinearity, thereby demonstrating its expressivity for solving the NLSE with high fidelity.